MikeyBeez/RAGAgent/README.md

 📋 Quickly copy interactions to your clipboard with `/copy`.

 🆘 If you encounter any mystical anomalies, consult the scrolls within the `chat_ollama.log` or seek guidance from the Council of Elders (open an issue on GitHub).

+📜 Chat Persistence and Management
+OTTO provides a flexible chat management system that allows you to create, save, and load chats.
+However, it's important to understand how chat persistence works to ensure you don't lose your valuable conversations.

+When you start a new chat using the /chat <title> command, the chat is created in memory but not automatically saved.

+To persist a chat and ensure it's available for future sessions, you must explicitly save it using the /savechat command.

+If you exit the app without saving the current chat, the chat will be lost and cannot be recovered.

+To continue a previous conversation, use the /loadchat command to select and load a saved chat.

+The /listchats command displays a list of all saved chats, allowing you to choose which one to load.

+Remember to save your chats frequently to avoid losing your progress!

 🌟 May Your Conversations Be Ever Insightful! 🌟